 Providing a safe environment for kids is one of the key missions of your child care center.

-Our outdoor and indoor safety checklist for your child care center will give you safety rules for every area of your center.
+Our outdoor and indoor safety checklist for your daycare or preschool will give you safety rules for every area of your center.
 We’ll look at best practices for staff training, safety equipment, play areas, outdoor equipment and more.
-Plus, we’ve included tips on how and why to implement these steps so you can easily put them into practice.
+Plus, we’ve included tips on how and why to implement these steps so you can easily put them into practice at your child care center.

 How to Use this Child Care Safety Checklist